Pedro López (serial killer): Coverage

 Colombian journalist Jairo Enrique Gómez Remolina was one of the first authors to write about the case of Pedro López (pseudonymised as Pablo Alonso Lopera).
 He travelled through Colombia's Andean Region to talk with parents whose daughters had gone missing around the same time of López's murders and confronted him with these accusations during a prison interview in 1981.
 Gómez Remolina is credited with connecting him to child disappearances and killings in El Espinal, Pasto, Neiva, La Plata, Popayán, and El Bordo, although these were ultimately not definitively proven.
-He also speculated that López was also responsible for the murders of young boys committed by the unidentified Monster of the Mangones (López denied travelling through Cali) as well as those of teenage girls by the Sadist of El Charquito (later attributed to Daniel Camargo Barbosa), later writing about López's prison interactions with Camargo Barbosa.
+He also speculated that López was responsible for the murders of young boys committed by the unidentified Monster of the Mangones (López denied travelling through Cali) as well as those of teenage girls by the Sadist of El Charquito (later attributed to Daniel Camargo Barbosa), later writing about López's prison interactions with Camargo Barbosa.
 Gómez Remolina was killed in 1986 during the Pozzetto massacre, having sat directly next to the perpetrator, Campo Elías Delgado.
 In 1992, (Note: The interview is sometimes mistakenly dated to 1998 due to it being republished following López's release and disappearance.)
 López was also filmed and interviewed by American journalist Ronald Laytner of the National Examiner.

 While media interest outside of Latin America was initially low, he received more coverage in the years building up to his release and disappearance, often being referenced as a comparison to newly discovered serial killers, such as Luis Garavito and Harold Shipman, in the years after due to his high victim count.

-Editions of Guinness World Records up to 2005 credited López as being the "most prolific serial killer".
+Editions of Guinness World Records between 2001 and 2007 included López in the Crime (alternatively the Crime and Punishment) category, initially as the "most prolific modern serial killer", below the "most prolific murderers" Indian bandit leader Thug Behram and Hungarian noblewoman Elizabeth Báthory.
+As the alleged victim count of the latter two was subject to dispute, later editions only included López as the "most prolific serial killer".
 The listing was removed in newer editions after complaints that it made a competition out of murder.
+López was again listed in the 2012 edition in the Big Stuff section.
+The Guinness World Records website continued to list López as "most prolific serial killer" until also being removed, while maintaining listings such as Jane Toppan as "most prolific serial killer (female)" and Behram as "most prolific murderer".